-We go to remember that our hope is not in being the one with the most toys, nor is our hope in becoming a disembodied spirit strumming a harp on a cloud, but that our hope is in resurrection, of a new, eternal, transformed body, a gift from our loving God: when ankle bones connect to shin bones, when nerves and muscle and sinew reappear, when skin and blood and brains are made new, when voices again shout out Hallelujah!! from freshly created throats!
+We go to remember that our hope is not in being the one with the most toys!

+Our hope is not in becoming a disembodied spirit strumming a harp on a cloud!

+Our hope is in resurrection!

+Our hope is in a new, eternal, transformed body, a gift from our loving God!

+When ankle bones connect to shin bones, when nerves and muscle and sinew reappear, when skin and blood and brains are made new, when newly formed throats again shout out - Hallelujah!

-All Saints Day reminds us that the saints are not the shiny soaped up pure people who never do anything thing wrong....
+All Saints Day reminds us that saints are not the shiny soaped up pure people who never do anything wrong.

-All Saints Day reminds us that WE, together, helping each other, supporting each other, challenging each other, yes WE are the saints of God!
+All Saints Day reminds us that WE, together, helping each other, supporting each other, challenging each other, WE are the saints of God!

 "It is we who are blessed - we, the broken saints and forgiven sinners."
-Nadia Bolz-Weber
+Nadia Bolz- Weber